earnesen/earnesen.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an economics PhD candidate at the University of Oregon.
-I am an applied microeconomist with interests in education, labor and public economics with a specific interest in researching how public policies impact labor retention, schooling outcomes, and criminality.
-I will be on the job market for the 2024-2025 academic year.
+I am an applied microeconomist with broad interests in labor, education, and public economics.
+My research focuses on understanding how public policies influence criminal behavior.
+In Fall 2025, I will be joining Washington State University Vancouver as a Career-Track Assistant Professor.